CHALLENGES

 LEADING TO INEQUALITY IN AUTOMOTIVE SAFETY

 Worldwide, over 1.4 million people die each year in road accidents (source: WHO) and millions more suffer from injuries.
 Mandatory passive safety systems trigger airbags and tense seat belts in event of a crash to reduce the number of fatalities and heavy injuries.
-However, these systems follow ”few-sizes-fit-all” development approach and thus perform best for a small number of specified body physiques – the most common one is the “average male”: 175cm, 78kg.
+However, these systems follow a ”few-sizes-fit-all” development approach and thus perform best for a small number of specified body physiques – the most common one is the “average male”: 175cm, 78kg.
 This is suboptimal for everybody who deviates from these averages – children, elderly people and female occupants.

 Studies have shown that any seatbelt-wearing female occupant is at 73% more risk to suffer from serious injuries than seatbelt-wearing male occupants (source: Univ.
 Virginia).
 Also, female occupants are at up to 17% higher risk to be killed in an accident than male occupants (source: NHSTA).